Vietnamese Chicken Curry Recipe (Cà Ri Gà)

 This curry goes well with a fresh loaf of bread.
 Those french style baguettes you find at Vietnamese bakeries are perfect for this–kind of airy but still crusty.
 If you don’t happen to be around any Vietnamese baguette shops, any crusty baguette will do.

 I love eating this with rice too (also see: how to cook rice in a rice cooker), although if I rarely find Vietnamese restaurants serving it that way.
 It’s more of a Japanese or Thai practice in that sense.
-For other types of curries, you can also make butter chicken or beef Penang.
+I like about 1/4 cup of rice or so, because there’s a lot of carbs from the potatoes and carrots already.

 Do Vietnamese eat curry?